Fond de la Combe since Le bout du Monde

 Embed this item to access it offline

-An accessible loop in the heart of one of the largest french glacial cirques where the numerous springs of the Giffre river tumble down like waterfalls on either side of the slopes.
+An accessible loop trail in the heart of one of France's largest glacial cirques, featuring numerous Giffre springs cascading down both sides of the slopes.

-Following all the long the Giffre torrent, the path crosses woodlands and meadows before arriving at a spectacular view of this former glacial valley and its steep cliffs.
+Following along the Giffre river, the trail crosses forests and meadows before reaching a spectacular view of an ancient glacial valley and its rugged cliffs.

 9 points of interest